charroux/gettingStartedIntegration/README.md

 Use the command: gradle build
 Use the command: gradle eclipse

-Import the project into Eclipse
+Import the project into Eclipse.

+Run the main as a Java project: https://github.com/charroux/gettingStartedIntegration/blob/master/src/main/java/test/Main.java

+XML configuration files are into: https://github.com/charroux/gettingStartedIntegration/tree/master/src/main/resources

 fileContext.xml :